Chronic lung disease is the general term for long-term breathing problems in premature babies. It is also called bronchopulmonary dysplasia (BPD).

-With a lung injury, the tissues inside of your baby’s lungs get inflamed.
+With a lung injury, the tissues inside your baby’s lungs get inflamed.
 The tissue can break down, causing scarring.
 The scarring can cause trouble breathing, and your baby may need more oxygen.
 Lung injury may be caused by:

 Chronic lung disease can happen in premature babies who have used a breathing machine.
 These things may make it more likely for a baby to have chronic lung disease: